 If you’re filing single and under 65 years of age, you don’t need to file a tax return if your earnings for the year were below $10,350.
 If you’re 65 and older, however, that number jumps to $11,900.

 Seniors who are over 65 and file jointly can earn up to $23,200 before they have to file.
 For people under 65, that number is $20,700.

 Once you reach age 65, you’re eligible for the Senior Tax Credit for the Elderly and Disabled.
 The amount of the credit ranges from $3,750 to $7,500, depending on your eligibility.
 Note, however, that there are income limits based on your tax filing status.

 Since tax credits decrease your tax liability dollar for dollar, this is one tax break you won’t want to miss.

 The best way to earn income as a retiree is through investments.
 That’s because the long-term capital gains, which you earn on investments you’ve held longer than one year, are generally lower than what you’d have to pay on ordinary income from your retirement account distributions.
 What’s more, investments don’t trigger Social Security or Medicare tax.

 Tax relief options for seniors: The bottom line

-If you’re not already, consider working with a tax proffessional working with a tax professional to see which of these tax breaks apply to your situation.
+If you’re not already, consider working with a tax professional to see which of these tax breaks apply to your situation.

-*Keep in mind that tax laws change periodically, so it’s critical that you consult with a tax professional for the most up-to-date advice and information.
+*Keep in mind that tax laws change periodically, so you must consult with a tax professional for the most up-to-date advice and information.
 The information in this article is not intended as tax advice and is not a substitute for tax advice.